Collective synchronization of undulatory movement through contact

 The study of oscillations in biological systems have lead to fundamental understanding of the dynamics of coupled oscillators \cite{Winfree2001-ft, Winfree1967-wx}.
-The locomotion of animals and robots typically arise from oscillatory movements of their appendages and body.
-Recent studies have demonstrated that fluid-forces acting between pairs of flagella \cite{Wan2016-tw, Brumley2014-cg, Geyer2013-fv}, arrays of cilia \cite{Brumley2012-lc, Han2018-rr, Gilpin2020-nc}, and even flapping wings \cite{Newbolt2019-gg, Oza2019-xf, Becker2015-xt} can lead to phase and frequency synchronization of oscillatory body movements.
-However, many animal and robot groups operate in close proximity where movements may result in collisions, resulting in collective jamming \cite{Gravish2015-qt, Aguilar2018-bu}, disorder-to-order transitions in traffic flow \cite{Buhl2006-qf, Csahok1994-hs}, and synchronization of oscillatory swimming gaits \cite{Yuan2014-xs}.
-In this manuscript we study the phase dynamics of oscillators that are coupled only through intermittent mechanical contact.
-We provide experimental and theoretical evidence that inelastic mechanical collisions between independent oscillators produce a rich dynamics of collective behavior in contact-coupled systems.
+Biological locomotion typically arises from oscillatory movements and groups of living systems can exhibit coupled movement oscillations when interacting.
+For example recent studies have demonstrated that fluid-forces acting between pairs of flagella \cite{Wan2016-tw, Brumley2014-cg, Geyer2013-fv}, arrays of cilia \cite{Brumley2012-lc, Han2018-rr, Gilpin2020-nc}, and even flapping wings \cite{Newbolt2019-gg, Oza2019-xf, Becker2015-xt} can lead to phase and frequency synchronization of oscillatory body movements.
+However, many animal and robot groups operate in close proximity where movements may result in collisions, leading to collective jamming \cite{Gravish2015-qt, Aguilar2018-bu}, disorder-to-order transitions in traffic flow \cite{Buhl2006-qf, Csahok1994-hs}, and synchronization of oscillatory swimming gaits \cite{Yuan2014-xs}.
+In this work we study the phase dynamics of oscillators that are coupled only through intermittent mechanical contact.
+We provide experimental and theoretical evidence that inelastic mechanical collisions between independent oscillators produce a rich array of phase dynamics in contact-coupled systems.

-Mechanical oscillators such as beating cilia \cite{Gheber1989-rm, Han2018-rr, Hamilton2020-qn,Gilpin2020-nc}, flapping flagella \cite{Wan2016-tw, Liu2018-vp, Brumley2014-cg}, flapping wings \cite{Newbolt2019-gg, Han2018-rr, Becker2015-xt}, coupled metronomes \cite{Bennett2002-ps, Wiesenfeld2011-kx}, and even collective walkers on a suspension bridge \cite{Eckhardt2007-mu, Strogatz2005-ct} can ``lock'' to a common oscillation frequency and phase, a process called synchronization \cite{Pikovsky2003-rf}.
-In oscillator pairs phase dynamics are studied through the time evolution of the phase difference ($\Delta$) which can evolve to steady-state synchronized in-phase ($\Delta = 0$) and anti-phase ($\Delta = \pi$) states, or incoherent states if the coupling is weak.
-When the interactions between oscillators are smooth and continuous, such as through fluid forces or structural motion, these systems can often be described by a simple phase-oscillator model with anti-symmetric phase coupling (called the Kuramoto model \cite{Kuramoto1975-xf}; see \cite{Acebron2005-ds} for an extensive review).
-However, when the interactions between oscillators are non-smooth such as in the case of contact interactions, the phase coupling may not be smooth and thus we need alternative models for phase dynamics.